 Diverging color schemes highlight an important midrange or critical value of ordered data as well as the maximum and minimum data values.
 Two contrasting dark hues converge in color lightness at the critical value.
 This is the scheme used for the population change map in Figure 3.3 above in which the critical dividing point is zero change.

 Unlike the ordered data mentioned in the previous color schemes, qualitative color schemes are used to present categorical data, or data belonging to different categories.
 Different hues visually separate each of the different classes, or categories.
 The map in Figure 3.13 employs a qualitative color scheme of three different colors (red, blue, green) to represent different categories (coke, pop, and soda respectively).

-Registered Penn State students should return now to the Chapter 3 folder in Canvas to take a self-assessment quiz about Map Abstraction.
+Registered Penn State students should return now take the self-assessment quiz about Cartographic Process.